DavideTartaglia/StiffenedGas/README.md

 ## How do I use this?
 Again, very simple.
 Let's say you need to calculate the temperature T (in K) of a liquid of your choise, that we will name my_liquid.
 We are interested in what happens if
 - pressure is p = 1e5 Pa
 - density  is rho = 1000 kg/m^3.

-Furthermore, my_liquid has
+and the properties of the liquid, my_liquid, are
 - gamma = 1.2
 - pinf = 8e9 Pa
 - cp = 4800.
 J/kg/K.